 Check out my editorial packages or book multiple services now!

 Copy editing is my most popular and most versatile service.
-Manuscripts or shorter content that has been through extensive developmental review can often start here.
+Manuscripts or shorter content that has been through extensive developmental review, beta reading, and self-editing can often start here.
 Learn more . . .

 Proofreading is the final editorial stage your work goes through before publication.
-For books, this often means that the manuscript is laid out for print in PDF form.
+For books, this usually means the manuscript is laid out for print in PDF form.
 For shorter works or online content, this may mean you need a final eye before clicking Publish.
 Learn more . . .

-Line editing evaluates your manuscript and your writing from a bird's-eye view, focusing on the craft.
-Your project should have already gone through a few rounds of developmental editing by the time it gets to this stage.
+Line editing evaluates your manuscript and your writing from a bird’s-eye view, focusing on the craft.
+Your project should have already gone through a few rounds of developmental editing or beta reading by the time it gets to this stage.
 Learn more . . .

 Manuscript evaluations are your first stop if you don't know what editorial services your book needs, where it fits in the market, or how to move forward with self-editing.
 Learn more . . .

-Query reviews are designed for authors who have a complete and polished manuscript ready to query but need help preparing their query letter or synopsis.
+Query reviews are designed for authors who have a complete and polished manuscript and want to pursue traditional publishing but need help preparing their query letter or synopsis.
 A query letter is usually 250 to 300 words and contains a hook to make the agent want to read the synopsis and any pages they might require.
 A synopsis is a one-to-three page summary of your novel from start to finish.
 No mystery, no to be continued, just your entire book laid out to help the agent know exactly what it's about.
 Learn more . . .

-I offer content writing for blogs, social media, email, or other business needs.
+For all your miscellaneous book and business needs, I offer content writing for blogs, social media, and email marketing.
 Learn more . . .